hlandau/ncdocs/domain-names.md

 The JSON specification does not specify any format for comments.
 For illustration purposes, this document will use JavaScript-style line comments beginning with "//" at any point on a line and running until the end of the line.
-Implementations MUST NOT generate or parse such comments.
+Implementations MUST NOT generate or accept such comments.

 ### The Domain Name Object Schema

-A Domain Name Object Schema SHALL possess zero or more of the following items.
+A Domain Name Object SHALL possess zero or more of the following items.
 Where each item is present, it MUST conform with the subschema for that item as specified.
-The key name to be used for a given item is shown first, in quotes.
+The key to be used for a given item is shown first, in quotes.
+Each item MUST use the indicated key.

+In this document, "item" refers to a key-value pair within a JSON object. object.
+"Value" refers to any JSON value (object, array, string, integer, null, etc.)

-Except where otherwise specified, any item with a value of `null` shall be treated as being absent; that is, it will be processed as though it was not present in the object.
+Except where otherwise specified, any item with a value of `null` SHALL be treated as being absent; that is, it will be processed as though it was not present in the object.
 Thus `null` is always a valid value for an item even though it is not explicitly mentioned herein.
 (See the "import" item for an